jrc03c/js-math-tools/readme.md

 - a 2-dimensional array
 - an object whose key-value pairs represent column names and column values, respectively

+> **NOTE:** Unlike the pandas `DataFrame` class, this `DataFrame` class doesn't have any methods for reading from or writing to CSV files.
+I recommend using [papaparse](https://www.papaparse.com/) if you need that functionality because it's very robust.

 ### `DataFrame.values`

 A 2-dimensional array containing the values held by the DataFrame.
 Technically, `values` is a getter-setter pair that stores its data in a hidden `_values` property.
 While it's possible to set the `_values` property directly, this is strongly discouraged because it bypasses sanity checks on the data, like checking that new data is 2-dimensional, etc.